operator-framework/operator-sdk/doc/test-framework/scorecard.md

 ### Config File

-To use scorecard you need create a config file which by defualt will be `<project_dir>/.osdk-scorecard.*`.
+To use scorecard you need to create a config file which by defualt will be `<project_dir>/.osdk-scorecard.*`.
 Following an example of what a YAML formatted config file may look like:

 ```yaml
 scorecard: